Max Beckmann: Legacy

-A Max Beckmann Gesellschaft was first established by Wilhelm Hausenstein, Benno Reifenberg and others.
+The Max Beckmann Gesellschaft was first established by Wilhelm Hausenstein, Benno Reifenberg and others.
 The Max Beckmann Archiv was established in 1977 and is under the auspices of the Bavarian State Painting Collections.

-In 1996, Piper, Beckmann's German publisher, released the third and last volume of the artist's letters, whose wit and vision rank him among the strongest writers of the German tongue.
+In 1996, Piper, Beckmann's German publisher, released the third and last volume of the artist's letters, whose wit and vision rank him among the strongest writers of the German language.
 His essays, plays and, above all, his diaries are also unique historical documents.
 A selection of Beckmann's writings was issued in the United States by University of Chicago Press in 1996.

+In 2002, the Metropolitan Museum of Art acquired Beckmann's Hell, a series of 11 lithographs.
+In 2003, the Museum displayed the series in its exhibition Max Beckmann's "Hell."

 In 2003, Stephan Reimertz, Parisian novelist and art historian, published a biography of Max Beckmann.
 It presents many photos and sources for the first time.
 The biography reveals Beckmann's contemplations of writers and philosophers such as Dostoyevsky, Schopenhauer, Nietzsche, and Richard Wagner.
 The book has not yet been translated into English.

 In 2015, the Saint Louis Art Museum published Max Beckmann at the Saint Louis Art Museum: The Paintings, by Lynette Roth.
 It is a comprehensive look at the Beckmann paintings at SLAM, the largest collection of them in the world, and places both artist and works in a broader context.